 The season of celebrations has arrived and we’re toasting it with a classic Old Fashioned cocktail.
-It couldn’t be timelier because the start of November marks the launch of Old Fashioned Week.
+Seeing as the start of November marks the launch of Old Fashioned Week, we can’t think of a better time to celebrate this timeless classic.

 During this ten-day extravaganza, a number of international brands – including the one most intertwined with this signature drink, ANGOSTURA® aromatic bitters – and more than 1,200 bars worldwide will pay homage to the world’s oldest cocktail, the Old Fashioned.